 additional reforms to enforce the code & standards

 CFP Board began enforcement of the new Code and Standards on June 30, 2020.
-This includes additional steps that strengthen the enforcement process, in line with recommendations of the Independent Task Force on Enforcement.
+This includes additional steps that strengthen the enforcement process, in line with recommendations of the Independent Task Force on Enforcement, and involves the ongoing work of the Commission on Sanctions and Fitness.

 CFP Board applies the Fitness Standards for Candidates and Professionals Seeking Reinstatement to determine whether an individual's prior conduct would reflect adversely upon the profession or the CFP® certification marks.
 The Fitness Standards identifies conduct that is unacceptable and will bar an individual from becoming certified, conduct presumed to be unacceptable, and other conduct that may reflect adversely upon the individual’s integrity or fitness, the profession, or the CFP® certification marks.